buildo/avenger/docs/introduction/Example.md

 avenger.run({ blog, lastComment }, state);
 ```

-Avenger will now update it's current query graph, resolve dependencies, and give us back the data when ready.
+Avenger will now update it's current query graph, resolve dependencies, and give us back the data when it is ready.

 Pretty bare bone.. what if we want to show a loader while data is still fetching?